xxxxbrandieeee/close-reading-data-dictionary/README.md

 ## Raw Log Structure

 The study interface produces one JSON object per participant.
 Each object has top-level keys corresponding to pages of the study interface, plus metadata fields.
-The three poems are fixed across participants and map to page suffixes as follows:
+The three randomized poems are fixed across participants and map to page suffixes as follows:

 - `_1` → `love_poem`
 - `_2` → `dusting`